2.2 Management plan

 If your map has several pages, please ensure:

-• the project name appears on each page
+• The project name appears on each page

-• there is at least one component/ stand with marked Grid Reference on each page to enable location of the components on that page
+• There is at least one component/ stand with marked Grid Reference on each page to enable location of the components on that page

-• all pages are combined into one PDF document
+• All pages are combined into one PDF document

 Further guidance and advice